 BU Students who participate in the JC Mentor program will:

 - Gain experience in a secondary school setting.

-- Gain experience and exposure to people of different backgrounds and ages.
+- Gain experience and exposure to people of diverse backgrounds and ages.

 - Develop transferable workplace skills such as professionalism, communication, leadership, patience, etc.

-A mentor has the opportunity to help a child who may have low self-esteem, social development challenges and academic problems learn the skills to overcome these obstacles and develop into a productive and prosperous young adult.
-Studies have shown that children with mentors are less likely to engage in aggressive, anti-social behaviors, as well as less likely to use drugs and alcohol.
+A mentor has the opportunity to help a child who may have low self-esteem, social development challenges, and academic problems learn the skills to overcome these obstacles and develop into a productive and prosperous young adult.
+Studies have shown that children with mentors are less likely to engage in aggressive, anti-social behaviors, or to use drugs and alcohol.
 You can make a difference in the life of a child!

 - Work one-on-one with a student during the school day (generally 7:30 am - 2:15 pm) to help with classroom assignments, homework and studying.
 After school time is available as along as it's in a highly trafficked area while the school is open

 - Work with teachers and school counselors to identify scholastic problem areas